RoyWang21/musicmatcher/README.md

 TODO:

-- UI/Feature:
+- Feature:

+	- enable searching by artist name, return artist's hot tracks
-	- allow user to construct a playlist, then populate it with recs of latest new tracks.
+	- allow user to construct a seedlist, then auto-populate it with recs of similar and latest tracks.
-	- enable searching by artist name, return hot tracks
+	- allow user to give feedback to generated rec (one by one?) and follow up with new recs
+- UI:
+	- search result list with 'add' and 'play' button
+	- list showing added seed tracks + generated recs
 - Data:
 	- use popular songs in library.
 	- incorporate spotify API to fetch more recent musics.
+	- candidate generation?
+		- use spotify recommend api
+		- use pre-loaded candidate tracks
+		- combine
 	- use fastAPI background task to load latest tracks via API?